Republican Senators Doxed While Interviewing Kavanaugh

 Advertisement

 Kavanaugh has denied Ford’s allegations.
-Before the panel he yelled at one point, “I am innocent of this charge!”
+Before the panel, he yelled at one point, “I am innocent of this charge!”